 Dual Credit Information for Principals, Counselors, and Teachers

 Learn more about the opportunities for high schools to get involved, and contact Ivy Tech today!
 For students ready to get started, they can complete our online application.
-Our online application is free, and should take no more than 10 minutes.

 Dual Credit Options